SHaRe-RL: Structured, Interactive Reinforcement Learning for Contact-Rich Industrial Assembly Tasks: Conclusion

 \section{Conclusion}

-This work introduced SHaRe-RL, a modular and generally applicable reinforcement learning framework that shows how structured knowledge and interactive learning together overcome the limitations of both hand-engineered control and pure learning-based methods.
-Our results suggest that, when guided by domain expertise already present in SMEs, RL can be both sample-efficient and safe enough for practical use, which substantially lowers the barrier to deploying learning in contact-rich industrial assembly.
+This work introduced SHaRe-RL, a modular reinforcement learning framework showing how structured priors and interactive learning together overcome the limitations of both hand-engineered control and unstructured trial-and-error learning.
+Our experiments on industrial connector insertion show that this formulation improves over an unstructured human-in-the-loop RL baseline and can generalize to previously unseen connector variants.
+This suggests that, when guided by domain expertise already present in SMEs, RL can be both sample-efficient and safe enough for practical use, which substantially lowers the barrier to deploying learning in contact-rich industrial assembly.

 A key challenge that remains is the amount of human supervision required for complex tasks.
-This motivates future work on more autonomous methods, such as model-based exploration~\cite{Watters.etal2019}, or self-supervised reward signals from images~\cite{Ma.etal2023} Our method is also orthogonal to other means of reducing real-world training time, such as offline RL pretraining~\cite{Nair.etal2023}, sim-to-real transfer~\cite{Bergmann.etal2024}, and the integration of large datasets and pretrained models \cite{Collaboration.etal2024}.
+This motivates future work on more autonomous methods, such as model-based exploration~\cite{Watters.etal2019}, or self-supervised reward signals from images~\cite{Ma.etal2023}.
+Our method is also orthogonal to other means of reducing real-world training time, such as offline RL pretraining~\cite{Nair.etal2023}, sim-to-real transfer~\cite{Bergmann.etal2024}, and the integration of large datasets and pretrained models~\cite{Collaboration.etal2024}.